 In your new resume, you must tell the story of your transferrable skills and explain how those qualifications from your previous teaching career are still relevant and applicable.
 Meanwhile, here’s how to get started in developing your new resume:

 List your transferrable skills – You can start by knowing the industry you want to work in.
-Read the company’s job description and news about the industry, to have a sense of the skills the employers require from you.
+Read the company’s job description and news about the industry to have a sense of the skills the employers require.
 Print your current resume with your job history and all the skills you have gained and used throughout your teaching career.

 Also, do not forget that you can include non-professional experience in your resume.
 Are you on your condo’s board?
 Do you organize bake sales for the Parent-Teacher Association?
 Volunteer work, and potentially even hobbies, can all be mined as evidence of your skills and experience.